 Approximately 25 million farm animals are slaughtered each day in the United States.
 Approximately nine percent — more than 850 million — of the animals reared for food in the United States each year never make it to the slaughterhouse because they have already died from stress-induced disease or injury.

-Please watch this music video to remind yourself, too.
+Please watch this music video to reconnect with animal rights

 Many people believe the answer lies in local animal farming.
 They are wrong.